Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Nampally Gutta

 - Highlight: The temple structure is the major highlight that allows the devotees to enter through the snake belly.
-Traversing winding tunnel, the end of the shrine houses the idol of Lord Narasimha killing the demon Hiranyakashipu.
+Traversing a winding tunnel, the end of the shrine houses the idol of Lord Narasimha killing the demon Hiranyakashipu.

 Abhishek Gurung is a writer whose passion for food and travel is an unending affair.
 He likes going on treks and camping in the woods, loves exploring forts and architecture, he is a cycle enthusiast who likes to contribute something to the environment, travel photography and videography is another interest as he sees life in a cinematic point of view.
 He likes the idea of living in offbeat destination where the mode of communication is to interact with each other.
 Coming from Nagaland, he has visited some beautiful valleys and remote villages and appreciates nature as it is and as it should be.